 answer: Bacon Group Architecture representatives frequently attend, present design workshops, and/or staff our trade show exhibit at animal welfare, veterinary, animal boarding/day care conferences and trade shows.
 Check back occasionally for schedule updates or call us toll free at 1-800-961-1967.

 - February 20 – 22: Florida Animal Control Conference Trade Show, The Florida Hotel & Conference Center, Orlando, FL

 - April 15: Shelter Design Daylong Workshop, HSUS Animal Care Expo Conference, New Orleans, LA; Rick Bacon, FAIA, and Nicole Mirabelli, AIA, are speaking.

 - April 15 – 18: HSUS Animal Care Expo Conference Trade Show, New Orleans, LA

 answer: People outside the industry are usually surprised that animal housing facilities are an expensive building type.
 The cost per square foot can vary widely and is influenced by the quality of materials and systems selected.
 Generally speaking, the most expensive systems (in order from most to least expensive) in these building types are the HVAC, plumbing, kenneling and caging, interior floor and wall finishes, roof structure and finishes, and exterior wall finishes.
-Properly designed engineering systems (HVAC, plumbing and electrical) for animal shelters cost about 30% of the building’s construction cost.
+Properly designed engineering systems (HVAC, plumbing, electrical) for an animal shelter may be 30% – 35% of the building’s total construction cost.

 Be careful when comparing costs for construction gathered from different sources.
 What is included or excluded from the figures may vary widely.
 There are many variables involved and there is no standard across the design and construction industry for stating a construction cost.
 Depending on the source, there may be a breakdown of the project’s costs.
-Typically, a building’s construction cost does not include land purchase, design fees, permitting fees, or non-installed equipment.
+Typically, a building’s construction cost does not include land purchase, design fees, permitting fees, Furniture Fixtures & Equipment, or non-installed equipment, among other things.